joshayoung/joshayoung_website/src/content/2017-06-20-database-best-practices.md

 ---
 title: Database Best Practices
-description: Tips I have learned for best databases creation
+description: These are the tips I have learned for best databases creation.
+I have outlined these tips here for future review.
 date: 2017-06-20
 path: /database-best-practices
 tags: ["databases", "standards"]